Cousin marriage: Catholic Church and Europe

 The number next to each box in the Table of Consanguinity indicates the degree of relationship relative to the given person according to Roman law.

 Roman civil law prohibited marriages within four degrees of consanguinity.
 This was calculated by counting up from one prospective partner to the common ancestor, then down to the other prospective partner.
 Early Medieval Europe continued the late Roman ban on cousin marriage.
 Under the law of the Catholic Church, couples were also forbidden to marry if they were within four degrees of consanguinity.
-Centuries of this relentless religious pressure eventually caused kinship networks in Western Europe to decline.
-New voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities), however, grew as replacements.
+According to anthropologist Joseph Henrich, centuries of this relentless religious pressure eventually caused kinship networks in Western Europe to decline and be replaced by a large variety of voluntary associations based on shared interests and abstract rules (e.g. charter towns, professional guilds, and universities).

 In the 9th century, the church raised the number of prohibited degrees to seven and changed the method by which they were calculated.
 Instead of the former practice of counting up to the common ancestor and then down to the proposed spouse, the new law computed consanguinity by counting only back to the common ancestor.
 In the Catholic Church, unknowingly marrying a closely consanguineous blood relative was grounds for a declaration of nullity.
 But during the 11th and 12th centuries, dispensations were granted with increasing frequency due to the thousands of persons encompassed in the prohibition at seven degrees and the hardships this posed for finding potential spouses.
 Eventually, the nobility became too interrelated to marry easily as the local pool of unrelated prospective spouses became smaller; increasingly, large payments to the church were required for exemptions ("dispensations"), or retrospective legitimizations of children.

 14th-century miniature of a tree illustrating the kinds of blood relatives and common ancestry which made marriage impossible and contracted marriages null.

 In 1215, the Fourth Lateran Council reduced the number of prohibited degrees of consanguinity from seven back to four.
 After 1215, the general rule was that while fourth cousins could marry without dispensation, the need for dispensations was reduced.